 - Keep a record of all meeting minutes.

 HAVE FUN!
-Participating in a humanitarian global grant is a wonderful way to experience other cultures, make new friends, and change the world.
+Participating in a Global Grant is a wonderful way to experience other cultures, make new friends, and change the world.

 Rotary Youth Exchange

 District 6490 is very active in the Rotary Youth Exchange program, which involves hosting international students in the U.S. and sending our local students to study abroad.
 These exchanges have a powerful, lasting impact on the students and host families alike.
 Learn more about Rotary Youth Exchange.